rbsexton/sockpuppet/UserGuide.md

 0. No Multitasker - have KEY issue a WFI if no input before trying again.

 1. Multitasker without integrated WFI
- Create a task that does wfi, pause forever and add it to the task list. see cm3forthtools/idlewfi for an example.
+ Create a task with an infinite loop: `wfi, pause`.
+Add it to the task list. see cm3forthtools/idlewfi for an example.

 2. Multitasker with integrated WFI
  Idle task must STOP themselves.
 The multitasker will issue the WFI when there are no runnable tasks.
-This is the best performing solution, but the most complex to implement.
+ A Fully reliable implementation of this requires the supervisor to manage the run/stop bits in the tasks.

 ## Blocking IO.

 If the scheduler supports it, blocking IO is very efficient.
 The